SciBorgs/SciGuides/docs/projects/basic-subsystems/SimpleShooter.md

 }
 ```
+<small>-> These are examples of "factory methods": methods which just return an object.</small>

 This bit should look familiar now: a getVelocity method.
 It will be the exact same as we previously did in this guide, just using hardware as the object instead (Why is there no setVoltage?
 Wait and you'll see).